Finding life insurance coverage may not be the most fun task you have embarked on. Especially when obtaining life insurance with DVT’s.

 That moves us right along into the general questions you can expect about your health when applying for life insurance.

-Other Health Considerations That Impact Applying for Life Insurance with DVT’s
+Other Impacts When Applying for Life Insurance with DVT’s

 Okay, so let’s assume you have already answered all the previous questions we just went over about your DVT’s, and you are moving right along through a smooth process of applying for life insurance.